 Information regarding OPT can be found here - https://iss.wisc.edu/employment/f1-employment/f-1-optional-practical-training-opt/

 Policies and Procedures

-The Graduate Programs Department is working on revisions to the LLM-LI, LLM, and SJD handbooks and will distribute when updated.
+The Graduate Programs Office is working on revisions to the LLM-LI, LLM, and SJD handbooks and will distribute when updated.
 Here are the links to the current LLM Handbook and SJD Handbook for review.

 UW Policies and Procedures: The University of Wisconsin has a set of policies and procedures for academic and non-academic misconduct.
 It is your responsibility to be familiar with these rules so please read them and ask questions if there is anything you do not understand.
 The dire consequences for violating these rules are given as well as the procedures and your rights as a student if you are found to have violated the rules.

 Law School Rules: The Law School has its own set of rules, which can be found on the University of Wisconsin Law School Website.
 Most of these rules apply to students in the J.D. program, not to Graduate Program students.
 However, the general rules, such as those about attendance in class and exams, apply to all students at the Law School.